ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 We are excited to announce the [Ballerina 2201.6.0 (Swan Lake Update 6)](https://ballerina.io/downloads/) release.
 This latest update brings a host of features and improvements to the Ballerina programming language.

-**`Bal persist` feature**
+**The `bal persist` feature**

-One of the major highlights of Ballerina Swan Lake Update 6 is the introduction of the `Bal persist` feature.
+One of the major highlights of Ballerina Swan Lake Update 6 is the introduction of the `bal persist` feature.
 With this feature, you can now store and retrieve data from various data stores, including in-memory tables, MySQL databases, and Google Sheets.
-The `Bal persist` feature comprises three primary components:
+The `bal persist` feature comprises three primary components:

 - **Persist model:** This allows you to define your data model by providing a structured representation of your data.